ramp856/ansible-assignment/README.md

     Credential: Three_Tier_Prod_Key
     Verbosity: 2

-Create a new workflow job template, i.e. Ansible_CICD and update the workflow editor as follows: 3-Tier-APP-QA-Prod Find the attached ScreenShot in the repo
+Create a new workflow job template, i.e. Ansible_CICD and update the workflow editor as follows: 3-Tier-APP-QA-Prod:
+Find the attached ScreenShot in the repo

-Result Verification
+Result Verification:
 Find the attached Screenshot in the repo